 How do punitive damages differ from compensatory damages?
 The difference is substantial.
 Beginning with compensatory damages, these are awarded to victims of negligence to compensate them for their injuries or losses.
 Some examples of compensatory damages include:

-In order to quality for compensatory damages, the victim must be able to prove that their suffering and losses can be equated to a monetary amount.
+In order to qualify for compensatory damages, the victim must be able to prove that their suffering and losses can be equated to a monetary amount.
 In some situations, compensatory damages may be awarded to address future losses as well, such as a future loss of income due to the accident.
-The courts will make the final judgement regarding the monetary value of the victim’s overall losses.
+The courts will make the final judgment regarding the monetary value of the victim’s overall losses.

 Punitive damages are different from compensatory damages in that they go above and beyond mere losses incurred.
-While compensatory damages are used to provide the victim with enough money to counterbalance their losses, punitive damages are used as a way for the court to punish the defendant’s negligence, or reckless behavior.
+While compensatory damages are used to provide the victim with enough money to counterbalance their losses, punitive damages are used as a way for the court to punish the defendant’s negligence or reckless behavior.

 There are several reasons why a court may award punitive damages, which may include:

-The second criteria is distinctly important, as courts rely heavily on case law to determine their own position in the matter.
+The second criteria is distinctly important, as courts rely heavily on case law to determine their position in the matter.

 Louisiana law takes a limited position on punitive damages, only awarding them in special circumstances.
 Louisiana Civil Code Art.
 3546 states that punitive damages may be awarded depending on the laws of the state where the injury occurred or where the person who caused the injury resides.
 Moreover, in a recent court case from the Supreme Court of Louisiana, the court recognized that punitive damages are allowed under general maritime law.
 This is particularly important for injured maritime workers such as longshoremen, for example.

 When it comes to punitive damages, there are many legal complexities involved.
-Moreover, punitive damages cannot be award in every case.
+Moreover, punitive damages cannot be awarded in every case.
 For these reasons, seeking legal guidance from an experienced personal injury attorney is important to understand all of your legal rights.
 An experienced lawyer can also help navigate the issue of punitive damages and determine whether or not your case qualifies for such compensation.

 At Wright & Gray, we want our clients to receive the greatest amount possible in compensation.
 We understand the stress and pain that is so common following an accident.
-These feeling are compounded when the accident occurred to someone else’s recklessness.
+These feelings are compounded when the accident occurred to someone else’s recklessness.
 For this reason, we advocate for punitive damages whenever possible.
 Do not leave money on the table.
-Contact us today at 504-500-0000 to learn more about how we can optimize your compensation.
+Contact us today at 888-912-4944 to learn more about how we can optimize your compensation.